tpatterson1996/lcc-metadata-manual/data-management/import.md

 ---

 The Import function will allow the contents of an mdEditor or [mdJSON file](https://github.com/adiwg/mdJson-schemas/blob/master/test/draft-04.json)  file to be incorporated into the current metadata record.
+The Import functionality lets you load the most recent records and load records that were exported from another browser

+---

+.

 ![](/assets/import_window.png)